Quantum Kinetic Anatomy of Electron Angular Momenta Edge Accumulation

-In this Letter, we present a unified quantum kinetic theory of the intrinsic XHE and X edge accumulation (XEA) in metals with (TR+I) symmetry.
-Departing from previous theoretical approaches, we demonstrate that the physically relevant XHE corresponds to the transverse current of the {\em band projected} XAM.
+In this Letter, we present a unified quantum kinetic theory of the intrinsic spin and orbital Hall effects and AMs edge accumulations in metals with (TR+I) symmetry.
+Departing from previous theoretical approaches, we demonstrate that the physically relevant Hall effects corresponds to the transverse currents of the {\em band projected} AMs.
 Except in (rare) cases of orbital degeneracy \cite{bernevig:2005}, this leads to the conclusion that the intrinsic OHE is second order in the SOI.
-As another key result, we uncover a novel contribution to the XEA stemming from gradients in the intraband longitudinal response.
-These gradients {\em locally} generate interband coherences -- a general effect recently predicted by Valet and Raimondi \cite{valet:2025}-- and naturally arise near conductor boundaries \cite{fuchs:1938,sondheimer:1952,camley:1989}.
-A concrete calculation for an often considered prototypical model of (TR+I) symmetric metals \cite{tokatly:2010,han:2022,tang:2024} reveals that this can be seen as {\em XAM-vorticity coupling} locally induced by virtual interband transitions.
-While this new effect likely dominates the OEA in metals with weak SOI, it has broader implications for our understanding of current induced torques, opening new perspectives for the fields of spin-orbitronics \mbox{and orbitronics.}
+As another key result, we uncover a novel contribution to AMs edge accumulation stemming from gradients in the intraband longitudinal response.
+These gradients {\em locally} generate interband coherences -- a general effect recently predicted by Valet and Raimondi \cite{valet:2025} -- and naturally arise near conductor boundaries \cite{fuchs:1938,sondheimer:1952,camley:1989}.
+A concrete calculation for a simple model of (TR+I) symmetric metals \cite{tokatly:2010,han:2022,tang:2024} reveals it as a manifestation of {\em quantum orbital AM - vorticity coupling}.
+While this new effect likely dominates the intrinsic orbital edge accumulation in non-magnetic centrosymmetric metals with weak SOI, it has broader implications for our understanding of current induced torques, opening new perspectives for the fields of spin-orbitronics \mbox{and orbitronics.}